Speedymr01/The-PDF-inator/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC BY-NC-ND 4.0 (Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International) License.